EDalSanto/LearnCTheHardWay/README.md

         * whether two or more declarations for that name are valid

 * sidenote / reminder: can pass ENV variables before running a command and they will be set accordingly only during that command

+### Formatted Printing
+* self-sufficient programmer -> force yourself to answer your own question first, and then confirm that your answer is right